imixs/imixs-cloud/doc/SETUP.md

 Note: It can take some minutes until swarmpit is started.

-After the swarmpit the front-end can be access on port 8200
+After swarmpit was installed and started, the front-end can be access on port 8200

 http://manager-node.com:8200